 3) Malayan Blue Coral snake

-The Malayan blue coral Snake is a beautifully colored snake with a bright red head and tail, dark blue back and bright blue side stripes.
-They are a medium-bodied snake that can grow up to six feet long.
+The Malayan blue coral Snake is a beautifully colored snake with a bright red head and tail, dark blue back, and bright blue side stripes.
+They are medium-bodied snakes that can grow up to six feet long.
 These snakes only live in South East Asia and their numbers are dwindling due to habitat loss.
-The venom of the blue coral snake acts fast and immediately produces a full body spasm and paralysis.
+The venom of the blue coral snake acts fast and immediately produces a full-body spasm and paralysis.
 They have the longest venom glands of all snakes!
 Why do they need such potent venom?
 Because they eat highly venomous snakes like the king cobra.
 They need strong venom to paralyze and kill these other snakes.

 4) Monocled cobra from West Bengal

-The problem with the antivenom in India is that there is one generic antivenom used for almost all venomous snake bites.
-A recent study from the Indian Institute of Science showed that “the big four” antivenom, made from the venom of four of the most common venomous snakes in India, are not effective in all regions of the country.
-Studying the venom from different snakes from different regions showed new results that dictate the need for more specific antivenom.
+The problem with antivenom in India is that there is one generic antivenom used for almost all venomous snake bites.
+A recent study from the Indian Institute of Science showed that “the big four” antivenom, made from the venom of four of the most common venomous snakes in India, is not effective in all regions of the country.
+Studying the venom of different snakes from different regions showed new results that dictate the need for more specific antivenom.

 5) Monocled cobra from Arunachal Pradesh

-The monocled cobras from the Arunachal Pradesh area in North eastern India is another venomous snake that researchers studied.
-They found that the venom of these snakes were extremely cytotoxic with more than five times the cytotoxins found in the venom of the common cobra.
+The monocled cobra from the Arunachal Pradesh area in Northeastern India is another venomous snake that researchers studied.
+They found that the venom of these snakes was extremely cytotoxic with more than five times the cytotoxins found in the venom of the common cobra.
 Cytoxins affect the cells of the body and can lead to tissue necrosis leaving a large open sore.
-The problem with cobra bites like these is they can often leave a victim with life-long injuries, disfigurement and disabilities.
+The problem with cobra bites like these is they can often leave a victim with life-long injuries, disfigurement, and disabilities.

 6) Sind Krait

-Researchers found the Sind krait’s venom is 40 times more potent than that of the common cobra!
-Sind kraits are also common in rice patties which make bites to rice patty workers more common as well.
+Researchers found that Sind krait’s venom is 40 times more potent than that of the common cobra!
+Sind kraits are also common in rice patties which makes bites to rice patty workers more common as well.